 The new ground was very farmy though and we didn’t really want to go a huge distance further today.
 I like to camp in woods because you can hide there and I’m acutely aware that wild camping is illegal.
 It’s not always going to be possible to tuck ourselves away though, we need to grow a vagina (we don’t grow balls for balls are soft and weak) and and start accepting that sometimes we’ll just need to camp in a field in full view of a trail.

-We swung a left off the trail to bag a trigpoint and decided to camp in some nearby undulations overlooking Storrington.
+We swung a right off the trail to bag a trigpoint and decided to camp in some nearby undulations overlooking Storrington.
 There was an old fire ring, if people can burn shit and not be disturbed then surely we can camp quietly and no one will give any fucks, right?
 We watched the fiery skyball bugger off then pitched up and went to bed.
 We did hear someone walking past after dark, but they probably heard the poor bastard in Storrington as he wheezed his way up the hill.
 No one said anything about the random tent so I guess we’re fine here.

 I really enjoyed today actually.
 It’s not like I didn’t enjoy the first two days, but I feel like today my legs finally accepted that this was their life now.
 I slept really well last night so I wasn’t as tired as I was yesterday, it was lovely seeing Jenny and Dan, and the 90 minute rest in Upper Beeding was very welcome.
 I’m calling today a win.